Daniel Gooch: Later business activities

 In 1866 Gooch was created a baronet in recognition of his cable work.

 In 1868, he became chairman of the Telegraph Construction & Maintenance Company after John Pender, the first chairman, resigned.
-He led the Great Western Railway out of near-bankruptcy and took a particular interest in construction of the Severn Tunnel.
-Final abandonment of the broad gauge did not take place until after his death at the age of 73.
+He led the Great Western Railway out of near-bankruptcy and took a interest in construction of the Severn Tunnel.
+Abandonment of the last remaining sections of the broad gauge happened in May 1892, three years after his death in 1889 at the age of 73.

 From 1850 on he was an active Freemason, holding office and founding a number of Lodges.